longhorn/website/content/docs/0.8.0/users-guide/backup-and-restore/create-a-backup.md

   weight: 43
 ---

-Backups in Longhorn are snapshots that are moved off-cluster into a BackupStore.
-A Backup of a snapshot is copied to the a targeted BackupStore, this is called a BackupTarget.
+Backups in Longhorn are off-cluster into a BackupStore.
+A BackupTarget

 To setup a BackupTarget see [Set the BackupTarget](../backupstores-and-backuptargets#set-backuptarget).